harness/developer-hub/docs/cloud-cost-management/5-use-ccm-cost-governance/asset-governance/gov-overview.md

 On the other hand, an unused EBS snapshot refers to a snapshot that is not currently being utilized by any resources, such as an EC2 instance or an AMI.
 This type of snapshot can still be valuable as it can be used to create a new volume or restore an existing one.
 However, if an unused snapshot is no longer needed, deleting it can help reduce storage costs.

-In summary, an EBS snapshot with no volume is an orphaned resource that cannot be used, while an unused EBS snapshot is a potentially useful resource that is not currently in use.
+In summary, an EBS snapshot with no volume is an orphaned resource that cannot be used, while an unused EBS snapshot is a potentially useful resource that is not currently in use.-->